Cytokinetics (NASDAQ:CYTK) Rating Reiterated by HC Wainwright

-HC Wainwright restated their buy rating on shares of Cytokinetics (NASDAQ:CYTK – Free Report) in a report issued on Wednesday morning, Benzinga reports.
-The firm currently has a $94.00 target price on the biopharmaceutical company’s stock.
+HC Wainwright restated their buy rating on shares of Cytokinetics (NASDAQ:CYTK – Free Report) in a research note issued to investors on Tuesday, Benzinga reports.
+They currently have a $94.00 target price on the biopharmaceutical company’s stock.

 Cytokinetics Stock Performance

 Cytokinetics (NASDAQ:CYTK – Get Free Report) last issued its quarterly earnings results on Wednesday, May 8th.
-The biopharmaceutical company reported ($1.33) earnings per share for the quarter, missing the consensus estimate of ($1.16) by ($0.17).
-The firm had revenue of $0.84 million during the quarter, compared to analysts’ expectations of $0.91 million.
-The business’s revenue for the quarter was down 81.8% on a year-over-year basis.
-During the same quarter last year, the firm posted ($1.38) EPS.
-Sell-side analysts predict that Cytokinetics will post -4.5 earnings per share for the current year.
+The biopharmaceutical company reported ($1.33) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.16) by ($0.17).
+The business had revenue of $0.84 million for the quarter, compared to the consensus estimate of $0.91 million.
+The company’s revenue was down 81.8% compared to the same quarter last year.
+During the same period last year, the firm earned ($1.38) earnings per share.
+Equities research analysts predict that Cytokinetics will post -4.66 earnings per share for the current year.

-In other Cytokinetics news, EVP Fady Ibraham Malik sold 32,604 shares of Cytokinetics stock in a transaction dated Tuesday, March 5th.
+In other news, EVP Fady Ibraham Malik sold 32,604 shares of Cytokinetics stock in a transaction that occurred on Tuesday, March 5th.
 The stock was sold at an average price of $67.56, for a total transaction of $2,202,726.24.
-Following the completion of the transaction, the executive vice president now owns 138,973 shares in the company, valued at approximately $9,389,015.88.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other Cytokinetics news, Director John T. Henderson sold 10,562 shares of Cytokinetics stock in a transaction dated Thursday, April 25th.
+Following the sale, the executive vice president now owns 138,973 shares of the company’s stock, valued at approximately $9,389,015.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other Cytokinetics news, Director John T. Henderson sold 10,562 shares of the stock in a transaction on Thursday, April 25th.
 The stock was sold at an average price of $64.54, for a total transaction of $681,671.48.
-Following the completion of the transaction, the director now owns 32,070 shares in the company, valued at approximately $2,069,797.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Fady Ibraham Malik sold 32,604 shares of Cytokinetics stock in a transaction dated Tuesday, March 5th.
-The shares were sold at an average price of $67.56, for a total value of $2,202,726.24.
-Following the completion of the transaction, the executive vice president now owns 138,973 shares of the company’s stock, valued at approximately $9,389,015.88.
+Following the completion of the transaction, the director now directly owns 32,070 shares in the company, valued at $2,069,797.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Fady Ibraham Malik sold 32,604 shares of the stock in a transaction dated Tuesday, March 5th.
+The stock was sold at an average price of $67.56, for a total transaction of $2,202,726.24.
+Following the sale, the executive vice president now owns 138,973 shares of the company’s stock, valued at approximately $9,389,015.88.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 96,318 shares of company stock worth $6,701,940.
-Insiders own 3.40% of the company’s stock.
+Insiders sold a total of 91,318 shares of company stock worth $6,319,540 over the last three months.
+3.40% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of CYTK.
-Fifth Third Bancorp increased its stake in shares of Cytokinetics by 94.1% in the 1st quarter.
-Fifth Third Bancorp now owns 656 shares of the biopharmaceutical company’s stock valued at $46,000 after purchasing an additional 318 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in CYTK.
+Zurcher Kantonalbank Zurich Cantonalbank grew its holdings in shares of Cytokinetics by 11.5% during the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 17,580 shares of the biopharmaceutical company’s stock worth $518,000 after purchasing an additional 1,815 shares during the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. raised its stake in shares of Cytokinetics by 0.7% in the third quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 51,684 shares of the biopharmaceutical company’s stock worth $1,523,000 after acquiring an additional 359 shares during the last quarter.
+Inspire Investing LLC lifted its position in shares of Cytokinetics by 7.8% during the third quarter.
+Inspire Investing LLC now owns 10,364 shares of the biopharmaceutical company’s stock worth $305,000 after purchasing an additional 753 shares in the last quarter.
+TD Asset Management Inc grew its stake in shares of Cytokinetics by 35.9% during the third quarter.
+TD Asset Management Inc now owns 99,640 shares of the biopharmaceutical company’s stock valued at $2,935,000 after purchasing an additional 26,297 shares during the last quarter.
+Finally, China Universal Asset Management Co.
+Ltd. increased its holdings in shares of Cytokinetics by 96.4% in the third quarter.
 China Universal Asset Management Co.
-Ltd. increased its stake in shares of Cytokinetics by 96.4% in the 3rd quarter.
-China Universal Asset Management Co.
 Ltd. now owns 2,463 shares of the biopharmaceutical company’s stock valued at $73,000 after purchasing an additional 1,209 shares in the last quarter.
-GAMMA Investing LLC purchased a new position in shares of Cytokinetics in the 4th quarter valued at about $80,000.
-Sage Rhino Capital LLC purchased a new position in shares of Cytokinetics in the 4th quarter valued at about $204,000.
-Finally, Caprock Group LLC purchased a new position in shares of Cytokinetics in the 4th quarter valued at about $216,000.

 Cytokinetics Company Profile